TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 14/Isaiah 14.9.md

 ---

-Sheol from beneath is moved for thee to meet thee at thy coming; it stirreth up the dead for thee, even all the chief ones of the earth; it hath raised up from their thrones all the kings of the nations.
+Sheol from beneath has moved for you to meet you at your coming.
+It stirs up the dead for you, even all the rulers of the earth.
+It has raised up from their thrones all the kings of the nations.